nullivex/ah-wiki/Servers/web.md

 - `connection.rawConnection.cookies`: Hash representation of the connection's cookies
 - `connection.rawConnection.responseHttpCode`: the status code to be rendered to the user.
 Defaults to 200
 - `connection.type` for a HTTP client is "web"
 - `connection.extension`.
 If are using a route to access an action, and the request path ends in a file extension (IE: `server.com/action/option.jpg`), the extension will be available.
-Depending on the server's options, this extension may also be used to modify the response mime-type.
+Depending on the server's options, this extension may also be used to modify the response mime-type by configuring `matchExtensionMimeType` within each action.

 Of course, the generic connection attributes (`connection.error`, `connection.params`, etc) will be present.